Moduli spaces of sextic curves with simple singularities and their compactifications: Orbifold Structures

 \section{Orbifold Structures}

 Given a singular type $T$, both the moduli space $\calM_T$ and the associated arithmetic quotient $\Gamma_T\bs(\DD_T-\calH_T)$ admit natural orbifold structures induced by their nontrivial automorphism groups.
 It is natural to study the relationship of these two orbifold structures.
 See \cite{kudla2012occult} and \cite{zheng2021orbifold} for some well-known cases.
 In this section, we compare the orbifold structures of the two sides of the period map $\Prd_T\colon \calM_T\to \Gamma_T\bs(\DD_T-\calH_T)$.
 We follow the setup in \S \ref{section: period map}.
+For a general introduction to orbifolds, one can see for instance \cite[Chapter 13]{thurston2022geometry}.